nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **Access rights:** [Security Officer](#xroad-security-officer)

 The security server's registration request is signed in the security server with the server owner's signing key and the server's authentication key.
-Therefore, ensure that the corresponding certificates are imported to the security server and are in a usable state (the tokens holding the keys are in logged in state and the OCSP status of the certificates is “good”).
+Therefore, ensure that the corresponding certificates are imported to the security server and are in a usable state (the tokens holding the keys are in logged in state and the OCSP status of the certificates is "good").

 To submit an authentication certificate registration request, follow these steps.